Quotes from: Compassion-focused therapy as an intervention for sexual offending

 CFT, then, is

-a motivation–focused form of psychotherapy and sees the rnotivational states of mind – whether we want to cause suffering or whether we want to alleviate suffering – as central to working with people who cause harm to others.
+a motivation–focused form of psychotherapy and sees the motivational states of mind – whether we want to cause suffering or whether we want to alleviate suffering – as central to working with people who cause harm to others.
 CFT encourages an understanding that early life experiences may have compromised people’s capacity for caring by over-stimulating the threat system and under–stimulating the soothing system.
 The effect on self–relating that emerges from early trauma is seen to be a driving feature behind the experience of shame in men and women who cause harm and, similarly, an inhibitor of guilt.

 As a psychotherapeutic intervention, forensic CFT adopts a trauma–sensitive approach and recognises that much of what we learn is beyond our control.
 CFT empowers individuals to take notice of the consequences of their learning and develop their skills and competencies in order to manage themselves in a harm-free manner.
 CFT encourages compassion-based guilt rather than disempowering shame.
 Application of CFT as an intervention for offending is novel and has most readily been used an approach for working with those who experience